-Two types of conferences are held throughout the year.
-Parent-teacher conferences are held to discuss students' progress, Reports, celebrating successes and identifying learning goals.
+Two types of conferences are held throughout the academic year.

+Parent-teacher Conferences are held to discuss students' progress, Reports, celebrating successes and identifying learning goals.

 Student-led Conferences are a time for students to show parents their year-long learning, and how they use their knowledge and skills from different subject areas.
-This is an important event during the year, as it allows the child an opportunity to reflect on their goals and what they have accomplished.
+This is an important event during the year, allowing students the opportunity to reflect on their goals, learning journey and share what they have accomplished.